xarray-contrib/xarray-simlab/doc/inspect_model.rst

    :width: 60%

-Nodes with solid border correspond to regular variables while nodes with dashed border correspond to ``ForeignVariable`` objects.
-3d-box nodes correspond to iterables of Variable objects, like ``VariableGroup``.
-Variables connected to their process with an arrow have a value provided by the process.
+Nodes with solid border correspond to regular variables while nodes with dashed border correspond to foreign variables.
+3d-box nodes correspond group variables.
+Variables connected to their process with an arrow have a value computed by the process itself (i.e., ``intent='out'``).

 A third option ``show_only_variable`` allows to show only one given variable and all its references in other processes, e.g.,